Ian Donald: Health

 For much of his life, Donald suffered from valvular heart disease as a result of him and his sister Margaret being infected with rheumatic fever when he was young.
 His sister had died from a mitral valve replacement surgery that was still in the early stages of development.
 In the autumn of 1961, Donald collapsed in New York with atrial fibrillation, and he traveled back to the Western Infirmary for treatment with a mitral valve replacement.
-The condition meant that he suffered many debilitating illnesses, heart attacks, and conditions like pressure sores, blot clots, and hematomas that led to further cardiac deterioration, necessitating a new operation.
+The condition meant that he suffered many debilitating illnesses, heart attacks, and conditions like pressure sores, blood clots, and hematomas that led to further cardiac deterioration, necessitating a new operation.

 Over four years, Donald underwent three major heart operations at Hammersmith Hospital.
 For the third operation, a mitral valve replacement was taken from a pig, with a homograft that was replaced with a Starr Edwards artificial valve in 1976.
 Donald published personal accounts of his second and third cardiac operations.